 how the body handles discipline and unethical or dishonourable conduct.

 We have a list of bodies accredited under the DPA scheme.
-Professional bodies who wish to be added to the list should email Shirley Coulter firstname.lastname@example.org.
+Please note there is no application form, professional bodies who wish to be added to the list should send the required information as set out above by email to Shirley Coulter at firstname.lastname@example.org.
 The Public Affairs Committee of The Bar of Ireland decides who should have access to the scheme.
 This access may be conditional and sometimes may only be allowed for an initial trial period.

 How much will it cost?

 Fees are always negotiated between the barrister and their client.
 They will reflect the complexity of the problem, the financial implications of the transaction and the degree of expertise and experience used by the barrister concerned.
 These can be agreed upfront between the client and the barrister.
 All practising barristers must satisfy The Bar of Ireland annually that they have an acceptable level of professional indemnity insurance cover in place.

 How to instruct Counsel directly